Prophet-5: Development

 The Prophet-5 was created in 1977 by the American engineers Dave Smith and John Bowen at Sequential Circuits.
 At the time, Smith had a full-time job working with microprocessors, a new technology.
 Smith conceived the idea of combining them with synthesizer chips to create a programmable synthesizer; this would allow users to save sounds to memory, rather than having to recreate them manually.
 He did not pursue the idea, assuming Moog or ARP would design the instrument first.
 When no instrument emerged, in early 1977, Smith quit his job to work full-time on the idea.

-Initially, Smith and Bowen developed the Prophet-10, a synthesizer with ten voices of polyphony.
+Initially, Smith and Bowen developed the Prophet-10, a synthesizer with ten voices of polyphony, meaning it could play up to ten notes simulatenously.
 However, it was unstable and quickly overheated, creating tuning problems.
 Smith and Bowen removed half the electronics, reducing the voices to five and creating the Prophet-5.
 Smith demonstrated the Prophet-5 at the NAMM Convention in January 1978 and shipped the first models later that year.

 Production

 Three versions were built between 1978 and 1984.
 The first, Revision 1, was hand-assembled and produced quickly to generate initial revenue; only 182 were made.
-Revision 2 was mass-produced in quantities over 1,000; this model was more robust, added cassette patch storage, and replaced the koa wood casing with walnut.
+Revision 2 was more robust, added cassette patch storage, and replaced the koa wood casing with walnut.
 Revision 3 replaced the Solid State Music (SSM) chipset with Curtis (CEM) chips, necessitating a major redesign.
 According to Sound on Sound, Revision 3 "remained impressive and pleasant to play, but was slightly cold and featureless by comparison to earlier models".
 Almost 6,000 Revision 3 models were produced.